Miserlou/chords2midi/README.md

   -b BPM, --bpm BPM     Set the BPM (default 160)
   -t OCTAVE, --octave OCTAVE
                         Set the octave (default 4)
+  -i INPUT, --input INPUT
+                        Read from an input file.
   -k KEY, --key KEY     Set the key (default C)
+  -n NOTES, --notes NOTES
-  -d DURATION, --duration DURATION
+                        Notes in each chord (default all) -d DURATION, --duration DURATION
+                        Set the chord duraction (default 1) -o OUTPUT, --output OUTPUT
+                        Set the output file path.
+Default is the current key and progression in the current location.
-                        Set the chord duraction (default 1) -v, --version         Display the current version of chords2midi
+  -v, --version         Display the current version of chords2midi
 ```